SamariddinS/courses-review/README.md

-# Project ofcourse rating system
+# Project of course rating system